eclipse-ee4j/cargotracker/characterization.md

 ## Domain Events

 Some things clearly have identity but no life-cycle, or an extremely limited life-cycle with just one state.
 We call these things Domain Events and they can be viewed as hybrid of Entities and Value Objects.
 In our application [HandlingEvent](https://github.com/eclipse-ee4j/cargotracker/blob/master/src/main/java/org/eclipse/cargotracker/domain/model/handling/HandlingEvent.java) is a Domain Event that represent a real-life event such as cargo being loaded or unloaded, customs cleared etc. They carry both a completion time and a registration time.
 The completion time is the time when the event occurred and the registration time is the time when the event was received by the system.
-The handling event id is composed of the cargo, voyage, completion time, location and type \(LOAD, UNLOAD etc\).
+The handling event ID is composed of the cargo, voyage, completion time, location and type \(LOAD, UNLOAD etc\).

 ![](.gitbook/assets/handling_event.png)

-Domain Events are usually implemented as JPA entities.
+Domain Events are usually implemented as Jakarta Persistence entities.

 ## Aggregates